junxit/us-congress-bills-110/metadata.md

 - 2008-07-10 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-07-10 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-07-10 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-07-11 — Referred to the Subcommittee on Water Resources and Environment.
+- 2008-07-14 — Referred to the Subcommittee on Energy and Environment.
+- 2008-07-31 — Committee Consideration and Mark-up Session Held.
+- 2008-07-31 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-07-31 — Subcommittee on Water Resources and Environment Discharged.
+- 2008-09-15 — Committee on Science and Technology discharged.
+- 2008-09-15 — Committee on Science and Technology discharged.
+- 2008-09-15 — Placed on the Union Calendar, Calendar No. 549.
+- 2008-09-15 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-849, Part I.
+- 2008-09-15 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-849, Part I.